 Metro's Wi-Fi Pilot Program

-Look for the below decal near the outside door, as well as signage onboard to know if your bus is equipped with the new feature:
+Look for this decal near the outside door, as well as signage onboard, to know if your bus is equipped with the new feature:

-Customers are able to check email, use social media, surf the internet and stream audio on sites such as Pandora, Spotify and Apple Music during their ride on tablets, laptops and smartphones.
+Customers are able to check email, use social media, surf the internet and stream audio on sites such as Pandora, Spotify and Apple Music on tablets, laptops and smartphones during their ride.
 Data intensive video streaming will not be available.

-Onboard Wi-Fi will also provide an extra level of security for riders as first responders will now be able to access live video remotely in the event of an emergency.
+Onboard Wi-Fi will also provide an extra level of security for riders, as first responders can now access live video remotely in the event of an emergency.
 The pilot program is partially funded by an FTA grant for security-related projects.